quasarframework/quasar/docs/src/pages/quasar-cli/boot-files.md

 * Your Vue plugin has installation instructions, like needing to call `app.use()` on it.
 * Your Vue plugin requires instantiation of data that is added to the root instance - An example would be [vue-i18n](https://github.com/kazupon/vue-i18n/).
 * You want to add a global mixin using `app.mixin()`.
-* You want to add something to the Vue prototype for convenient access - An example would be to conveniently use `this.$axios` inside your Vue files instead of importing Axios in each such file.
+* You want to add something to the Vue prototype for convenient access - An example would be to conveniently use `this.$axios` inside your Vue files instead of importing Axios in each such file. // TODO vue3
 * You want to interfere with the router - An example would be to use `router.beforeEach` for authentication
 * You want to interfere with the Vuex store instance - An example would be to use `vuex-router-sync` package
 * Configure aspects of libraries - An example would be to create an instance of Axios with a base URL; you can then inject it into Vue prototype and/or export it (so you can import the instance from anywhere else in your app)